nikkodyb/forensics-cases/challenges/rhino-hunt/report.md

 - **26/04/2004 16:42:** Packet capture from `rhino.log` begins.
 - **16:59:** The suspect uploads `rhino1.jpg` and `rhino3.jpg` via FTP.
 - **17:59:** The suspect uploads `contraband.zip` containing `rhino2.jpg`.
 - **28/04/2004 15:50:** Packet capture from `rhino2.log` begins.
-The suspect downloads `rhino4.jpg` and `rhino5.gif` from the University’s server.
+The suspect downloads `rhino4.jpg` and `rhino5.gif` from the Universityâ€™s server.
-- **15:51:** The suspect downloads `rhino.exe` from the University’s server, potentially to manage or hide the illegal images.
+- **15:51:** The suspect downloads `rhino.exe` from the Universityâ€™s server, potentially to manage or hide the illegal images.

 ---

 ## Conclusion

 This forensic investigation uncovered a wealth of evidence linking the suspect to illegal rhinoceros image trafficking.
 Despite attempts to destroy evidence by reformatting the USB key and discarding the hard drive, several rhinoceros images and incriminating documents were recovered.
-Additionally, network traffic logs confirmed the suspect's involvement in the transfer and possession of illegal files using the University’s computer network.
+Additionally, network traffic logs confirmed the suspect's involvement in the transfer and possession of illegal files using the Universityâ€™s computer network.

 All nine rhinoceros images were successfully recovered from the evidence, providing substantial proof of the suspect's illegal activities.